-Dr. Fahy joined the UCLA Sports Medicine Fellowship Program in July 2020 after completing her Family Medicine Residency at UCLA.
-She received her medical degree from the University of Florida where she received a certificate for completion of the medical humanities pathway and was inducted into the Gold Humanism Honor Society.
-She received her BA in English at Davidson College in Davidson, NC.
-A Colorado native, she used her gap year before medical school to manage a horse ranch in Colorado and teach horseback riding lessons.
-As part of her fellowship, Dr. Fahy will serve as the team physician for Culver City High School and as a team physician for UCLA Athletics.
+Dr. Oberle joined the UCLA Sports Medicine Fellowship Program in July 2021 after completing her Family Medicine Residency at the University of Colorado, where she served as the Quality and Safety Chief during her third year.
+She received her medical degree from the University of Colorado where she was elected into the Gold Humanism Honor Society.
+Originally from Missouri, she received her BA and BS at the University of Missouri-Columbia.
+During residency, she served as the team physician for a local high school football team.
+She volunteered at multiple mass participation events and sporting events at all levels.
+Her scholarly work includes presentations as well as publications in original research, reviews, and a textbook chapter.
+As part of her fellowship, Dr. Oberle will serve as the team physician for *** High School and as a team physician for UCLA Athletics.
 She will also assist the team physicians for the Los Angeles Lakers and the Los Angeles Dodgers.
-Her research interests include bone health, running injury and biomechanics and ski medicine.
+Her current academic interests include mountain-sport injuries, musculoskeletal ultrasound, and care of the female athlete.